IsmaUPC/Oneiric_Exoria/README.md

 ## Features

 - Screen Logo with custom logo, audio and FX.
-- Title Screen with Save/Load to/from external file
+- Title Screen with Save/Load to/from external file.
+- Custom Installer.
+- Quest Feedback.
+- 5 Missions.
+- Particle system.
 - Fx and Music track.
 - UI with custom menu, buttons and Fx feedback.
 - Custom school map with 3 different floors to explore.
+- Dungeons with 3 puzzles.
 - Up to 4 playable characters in-game (and combat!).
 - 6 NPCs to interact with!
 - 13 different Dialogs.